traex/RippleEffect/README.md

 ### Customization

-You can change several attributes in the XML file :
+You can change several attributes in the XML file, you have to remove "rv_" if you are using a version below v1.1.1 :

 * app:rv_alpha [integer def:90 0-255] --> Alpha of the ripple
 * app:rv_framerate [integer def:10] --> Frame rate of the ripple animation